Sheen Friary

-Sheen Friary later also known as Richmond Priory (1414-1539) was a friary in Surrey, England, restored as a national gathering of Carthusians by Maurice Chauncy at Sheen under Mary I of England during part of her reign from 1553 to 1558.
+Sheen Proiry later also known as Richmond Priory (1414-1539) was a priory in Surrey, England, restored as a national gathering of Carthusians by Maurice Chauncy at Sheen under Mary I of England during part of her reign from 1553 to 1558.

 Context and location

 Sheen was one of nine English medieval priories of the Carthusian order, a generally silent, enclosed order as with other orders promoting Christian theology and values in an age of frequent wars and occasional famine, providing charity for the destitute and natural medicine.
 The London Charterhouse a few miles ENE was particularly less reclusive order, not merely caring for the sick but founding a school, Charterhouse School, which is today a large fee-paying, selective school of pre-17th century date.
 Today its site in Richmond, Surrey is in Greater London and the site occupied by housing and businesses.
 Charterhouse School has moved to a rural part of Surrey.
 The next and extant Catholic foundation in the county is Chilworth Friary, built in 1892, near to Guildford.
 The site adjoined existing Richmond Palace to its south.